openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

 .. note::

    Some models may already have dynamic shapes out of the box and do not require additional configuration.
-This can either be because it was generated with dynamic shapes from the source framework, or because it was converted with Model Optimizer to use dynamic shapes.
+This can either be because it was generated with dynamic shapes from the source framework, or because it was converted with Model Conversion API to use dynamic shapes.
 For more information, see the Dynamic Dimensions “Out of the Box” section.

 The examples below show how to set dynamic dimensions with a model that has a static ``[1, 3, 224, 224]`` input shape (such as `mobilenet-v2 <https://docs.openvino.ai/latest/omz_models_model_mobilenet_v2.html>`__).
 The first example shows how to change the first dimension (batch size) to be dynamic.
 In the second example, the third and fourth dimensions (height and width) are set as dynamic.